-What Tina Turner taught me about_what's next - Pam Sterling
+What Tina Turner taught me about “what’s next”.

 Yesterday, on my hour and 27 min drive back to Castle Rock, WA from Portland, OR, I was listening to Oprah's Super Soul Conversation with Tina Turner.